AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-page-author-edit-mode.md

 #### Properties {#properties}

-The dialog allows you to edit properties for your instance of the Adaptive Image component, many of which are common with the Image component on which it is based.
+The dialog lets you edit properties for your instance of the Adaptive Image component, many of which are common with the Image component on which it is based.
 The properties are available in two tabs:

 * **Image**